luke2m/lukesempire-gitlab-mirror/_posts/2021-04-13-cloudflare-pages.md

 Compared to Netlify, the build takes quite a while.
 Updating one word on one post took 5:28.
 For some reason, Hugo was installed, even though my site uses Jekyll.
 ![build](/uploads/cf/build.jpeg)

+## Analytics and other features

+Cloudflare has built-in free analytics, which are supposedly privacy-friendly.
+On Netlify, you must pay a seperate fee ($9/month/site), or provide your own.
+I use [GoatCounter](https://www.goatcounter.com).
+Cloudflare's solution seems pretty comprehensive.
+It also measures core web vitals,